 You know that climate change threatens the planet.
 But you might not know that it threatens your health, too.

 It’s getting (too) hot in here.
-In 2018, the world's top climate scientists said the global average temp would likely reach 2.7°F above pre-industrial levels between 2030 and 2052 unless rapid action was taken.
-Passing that threshold could further tip the balance in already mounting extreme weather events (think: that winter storm in Texas) and lead to increased food insecurity and loss of species like polar bears and sea turtles.
-And a UN agency says there's a 20% chance that the tipping point may happen even sooner...by 2024.
+In 2018, the world's top climate scientists said the global average temp would likely reach 2.7 degrees Fahrenheit) above pre-industrial levels between 2030 and 2052.
+That’s the lower threshold countries are aiming for with the Paris Agreement.
+And passing it could further tip the balance in already mounting extreme weather events (think: that winter storm in Texas) and lead to increased food insecurity and loss of species like polar bears and sea turtles.
+In 2021, we got closer.
+Reaching around 2 degrees above those levels.
+And a UN report now puts the world on track to reach 4.9 degrees higher this century.

 Human activity is largely to blame.
-And the kicker: we’re also going to suffer from this temp increase.
+The kicker: we’re also going to suffer from this temp increase.
 A WHO assessment found that climate change is expected to cause approximately 250,000 additional deaths per year between 2030 and 2050 alone, with low-income people hit hardest.

 Clearly, this affects our collective health.
 Here’s how it might uniquely affect you.

 Climate change exacerbates the symptoms and risks of a lot of conditions and their treatments.